ZTX-Foundation/tuxedo/doc/contracts/sale/ERC1155Sale.md

 * Wrapping ETH: Converts raw Ethereum into WETH (Wrapped ETH).
 * Role-based Access Control: Uses OpenZeppelin's Roles system for controlling access to administrative functions.

+## Constants
+- `MAX_FEE`: Max fee for a purchase.

+## Structs
+### `TokenInfo`
+Stores information related to a specific token, including:
+- `tokenPricedIn`: The ERC20 token in which the ERC1155 token is priced.
+- `saleStartTime`: The time at which the sale for the ERC1155 token begins.
+- `price`: The price of the ERC1155 token.
+- `fee`: The fee for the ERC1155 token.
+- `overrideMerkleRoot`: Override the merkle root check.
+- `merkleRoot`: The default merkle root for a given token.

+### `TokenRecipient`
+Keeps track of the recipients for token proceeds and fees.
+- `proceedsRecipient`: The address to which proceeds from the sale of the token are sent.
+- `feeRecipient`: The address to which fees from the sale of the token are sent.
+- `unclaimedProceeds`: The amount of proceeds that have not yet been claimed.
+- `unclaimedFees`: The amount of fees that have not yet been claimed.

 ## Events
-These events offer a mechanism to track and audit the various interactions and updates that occur within the ERC1155Sale contract, providing insights into purchases, configuration changes, and fund movements.
+These events offer a mechanism to track and audit the various interactions and updates that occur within the `ERC1155Sale` contract.

 ### `TokensPurchased`
 Emitted when tokens are successfully purchased.